gummyworm/monster/README.md

 ## Breakpoints
 Breakpoints may be set/removed during both normal editing and while debugging.
-Setting a breakpoint inserts a special character into the source buffer, which tells the assembler, during assembly, to generate a breakpoint for the line that this character resides on.
+Setting a breakpoint inserts a special character into the source buffer, which tells the assembler to generate a breakpoint for the line that this character resides on.

 Because the breakpoint is represented as a character within the source code itself, it will automatically move as lines are inserted and deleted.
 The character itself